RickyRomero/shut-up-native/README.md

 ## Minimum Requirements

 This version of Shut Up requires macOS Sierra or later.
-It currently requires Xcode 11 to build, though it will soon be updated for macOS Big Sur and Xcode 12.
+It requires Xcode 12 to build.

 ## License